 STROLL AROUND VICOLO DELLA POESIA | One of the most famous spots in Polignano is Vicolo della Poesia.
 If you are looking on Google Maps, you won’t find the exact location, so two are the options: Ask someone or get lost!
 Either way, you will love this “Vicolo” as it’s a tiny space representing the town’s most famous poetry steps.

 ENJOY THE VIEW FROM BALCONATA SUL MARE | If you put on your Instagram Polignano a Mare, you will see the famous picture from the top of Balconata Sul Mare.
 You have in front of you only the infinite horizon and the blue of the sea.

 It’s one of the best spots where you can see the sea on one side and the old town on the other so make sure you put this location in your Polignano itinerary.

 It’s time to say bye-bye to a beautiful week in Puglia.
 If you have the chance, book your return ticket in the evening so you’ll be able to enjoy a bit more the gorgeous city of Bari.
 You can start the day with a typical Italian breakfast with a croissant and a Cappuccino and then move around the old town.
 If you don’t want to stay with your backpacks or luggage, you can book your locker close to the Bari train station.

 READ ALSO | Top things to do in Bari

 How to get to Puglia

 As you understood from our one-week itinerary in Puglia, there are two main airports in the Region.
-If you are looking to discover all the beautiful places in Puglia, we suggest you plan ahead your trip and play with the two airports.
-One is more close to the northern part of the Region the other is the gateway to the southern beaches.
+If you are looking to discover all the beautiful places in Puglia, we suggest you plan ahead for your trip and play with the two airports.
+One is closer to the northern part of the Region the other is the gateway to the southern beaches.

 How to travel from Bari Airport